12 Apr The Ultimate Guide to Diversifying your Photography Income

 Last year at The Photography Show I had the privilege of hearing Emma Drabble speak.
 Her talk was about how to shoot and sell images to clients for use on social media.

 Now, brand photography is not anything particularly new and revolutionary at this point.
 It’s been going on for quite a while now.
-But what was interesting was the pricing model that Emma uses with her clients.
+But what was interesting was the pricing model that Emma uses with her clients and the way it generates passive photography income.

 Traditionally, businesses didn’t usually need quite as many images as they might today.
 But with the rise of social media businesses are finding themselves in situations where they need many, many more images that reflect their brand.
 If each image that a brand wanted to post on social media had to be licensed at the kind of traditional rates that you might have seen corporate photography charged as, small businesses would never be able to hire photographers.